mthiebaux/JSNtemplate/README.md

 ## Testing WebSock

-* Each client initiates *WebSock* registration by submitting 'GET /register' to the server using fetch().
+* Each client initiates *WebSock* registration by submitting a GET '/register' request to the server using fetch().
 The server responds with a new id and uuid, and a socket portal to connect.

 ```
 {